lolsalat/CTFLib/README.md

 This requires ApacheHTTPClient library as well as GSON.
 Since this uses Maven, you don't really have to care about dependencies though (except for ghidra).

+## Add Ghidra
+You need to compile ghidra to a jar file and put it into the lib folder (it has to be named ghidra.jar)

 Works with Java11 idk about lower versions (Should not require any major changes if you really need that though)

 I will add JavaDoc and more examples at some point.
 (As well as more content)